On Infinitely Many Siblings for Locally Finite Trees with Parabolic Embeddings: Siblings of Locally Finite Trees

-Let $g$ be a non-elliptic embedding of $T$.
+Let $g$ be a non-elliptic self-embedding of $T$.
 Then $g$ preserves some ray $R$ forward.
-If $g$ is parabolic, resp hyperbolic, then the ray $R$ is extended to a unique maximal ray, resp double ray, denoted by $R_g$, resp $Z_g$, and we have $g(R_g)\subset R_g$, resp $g(Z_g)=Z_g$.
+If $g$ is parabolic (resp. hyperbolic) then the ray $R$ is extended to a unique maximal ray (resp. double ray), denoted by $R_g$ (resp. $Z_g$), and we have $g(R_g)\subset R_g$ (resp. $g(Z_g)=Z_g$).
 For every $r\in R_g$ ($\in Z_g$), we denote by $T^g_r$ the maximal subtree of $T$ containing $r$ and edge-disjoint from $R_g$ ($Z_g$).
 A {\em rooted tree}, denoted by $(T,r)$, is a tree $T$ with a distinguished vertex $r$, called the {\em root}, such that each self-embedding of $T$ fixes $r$ (\cite{TY}).
 The next lemma implies that equimorphism and isomorphism are equivalent for rooted locally finite trees.